-This course focuses on basic sales skills with an emphasis on understanding selling and sales trends in a competitive and diverse environment.
-Addresses business complex and demanding responsibilities of sales personnel, including forecasting; management; understanding territory customer expectations and buyer behavior; gathering feedback; communicating; budgeting; and relating sales goals to marketing goals.
+This course focuses on basic sales skills with an emphasis on understanding selling and sales trends in a competitive and diverse Addresses environment. business the complex and demanding responsibilities of sales personnel, including forecasting; management; understanding territory customer expectations and buyer behavior; gathering feedback: communicating; budgeting; and relating sales goals to marketing goals.